lucaedomosconi/HVDC/README.md

 export_tmesh_data(<final time step>, <number of processes>)
 ```
 with `<final time step>` being the index of the last time step and `<number of processes>`
-equal to the desired number of processors.
+equal to the number of processors.
 Moreover,  the file `rho.m` contains a function that generates a plot
 of the value of the charge density rho over time at the points specified in the .h file.
 The usage is the following: